oikediashi399/SENG8071-Database-Testing-Final-Project/README.md

 ## Group 2 Members and Duties Assigned to Each Individual
 1. **Ogechi Angela Ikediashi** 8913831
     - **Unit Test:** Unit tests that covers the CRUD operations.
-    - **Migration Script:** Creation of a migration script for 3 rows of data in each table.
+    - **CRUD and Migration Script:** Implement CRUD functions to interact with every single table and Creation of a migration script for at least 3 rows of data in each table.

 2. **Motunrayo Ogunseye** 8953494